 How can I stick with Whole 30 when I’m super busy and easily distracted?

-It kind of feels like a miracle (since it's difficult for me to stick with things like this), but it's really just a whole lot of work and some very specific strategies.
+It kind of feels like a miracle (since it’s difficult for me to stick with things like this), but it’s really just preparation and some very specific strategies.

 So, here we go: